Mawsim: Date

-The religiously-related festivals are often based on the Islamic calendar and thus take place in different hijri months each year changing.
+The religiously related festivals are often based on the Islamic calendar and thus take place in different hijri months each year changing.

 Equestrian games; prominent moussems

-The mawsim is sometimes accompanied by the equestrian games called fantasias and other cultural peculiarities.
-Mawsims or fantasias include equestrian games as a tradition of regional pilgrimages linked to one another in Islamic times.
+A mawsim is sometimes accompanied by the equestrian games called Fantasias and other cultural peculiarities.
+Mawāsim and Fantasias include equestrian games as a tradition of regional pilgrimages linked to one another in Islamic times.

-Many of the Algerian fantasia troupes perform horse exhibition shown several times a year in different cultural events or mawsims, such as the Celebration of Sidi Ahmed al-Majzoob in Naâma, the Horse celebration in Tiaret, or the Celebration of Sidi Yahia Bensafia in Tlemcen.
+Many of the Algerian fantasia troupes perform horse exhibition shown several times a year in different cultural Mawāsim such as that of Sidi Ahmed al-Majzub in Naâma, the Horse celebration of Tiaret, or the Celebration of Sidi Yahia Bensafia in Tlemcen.

-The most important Algerian moussem of the territory is that of the oasis of Béni Abbès in the region of Bechar.
+The most important Algerian mawsimis that of the oasis of Béni Abbès in the region of Bechar.

-Tan-Tan Moussem is a traditional annual gathering of Berber tribes from southern Morocco and the wider Northwest Africa in the southwest Moroccan town of Tan-Tan.
-In culture, a moussem is "a type of annual fair with economic, cultural and social functions."
+Tan-Tan Moussem is a traditional annual gathering of Berber tribes from the Maghreb in the southwest Moroccan town of Tan-Tan.
+A mawsim is "a type of annual fair with economic, cultural and social functions."